powsybl/.github/SECURITY.md

 PowSyBl is a library.
 The user is responsible for the security of the surrounding system (calculation servers, databases etc.).
 PowSyBl includes data importers to feed the calculations.
 Even though we enforce strong security principles and use Sonar as a safeguard, making sure your data comes from a safe source is an additional protection.
+Furthermore, if you use Groovy scripts, make sure they are not corrupted.

 ## Implemented measures